 Stress is the way we all react to change.
 It

 includes our mental, emotional, and physical responses to the pressures of

-But, stress can be bad for your heart.
+But stress can be bad for your heart.
 If you have heart disease, stress can lead to angina symptoms and maybe a heart attack.

-health and your life.
+manage stress can improve your health and life.